 Pete is responsible for the delivery of the student development activities and pastoral care of the Scholars.

-Kate Symons, Online Learning Coordinator
+Sharon Boateng, Online Learning and Leadership Coordinator

 "I’m most looking forward to supporting these talented scholars as they develop academically, and to help them achieve what it is they want to gain from their studies."

-Kate is responsible for conducting research into the experience of studying online, and developing programming for our online scholars.
+Sharon is responsible for conducting research into the experience of studying online, and developing programming for our online scholars.

 If you are interested in any aspect of the Mastercard Foundation Scholars Program at the University of Edinburgh, please contact us using our enquiry form.